-Once you know exactly what goes into this demanding, yet rewarding position, you will be able to plot your own course towards the very highest level of household management success.
+Once you know exactly what goes into this demanding, yet rewarding position.
+Then you will be able to plan your own course towards household management success.

-Here is your chance to decide if pursuing a management position in a beautiful home or estate is right for your skills and interests.
+Here is your chance to decide if a management position is right for your skills and interests.

-No two households are exactly alike, therefore the management tasks required will vary from household to household.
-That being said, there are many consistent factors which you will need to understand in order to fulfill an individual household’s daily requirements.
+No two households are exactly alike.
+Management tasks required will vary from one household to another.
+There are, however, many consistent factors you need to understand.
+So that you can fulfil a household’s daily requirements.

-First of all, you will need to understand whether the household is a family’s home, a bachelor’s, a home that frequently hosts parties, or a sanctuary for peace and quiet.
+First of all, you will need to understand whether the household is a family’s home.
+Or perhaps a bachelor’s, a home that frequently hosts parties?
+Or a sanctuary for peace and quiet.
 A household manager’s most important task is the management of the home’s daily routines.
 The steps here are:

-- The mastery of all management skills, i.e. task organisation, staff delegation, training, hiring, and any number of personal assistance tasks.
+- Master all management skills.
+I.e. task organisation, staff delegation.
+As well as training, hiring, and any number of personal assistance tasks.

-- Understanding the individual homeowner’s style, likes and dislikes.
+- Understand the individual homeowner’s style likes and dislikes.

-- Adapting your existing managerial skills to the household at hand.
+- Adapt your existing managerial skills to the household at hand.

-In fact, weekends and holidays often require the most of your efforts!
+In fact, weekends and holidays often require most of your efforts!

 Skill Level Assessment

-Take the time to assess what you already know (or have experience with), whether it is directly or indirectly related to the private household management position.
-You might be surprised to find that your previous position of responsibility can contribute to your ability to conquer new managerial territory.
+Take the time to assess what you already know (or have experience with).
+Whether it is related to the private household management position, or not.
+You might find that any previous roles or experience can contribute to your ability to learn more about House Management skills.

-Then there is the assessment of those necessary skills which you do not have prior experience or training with.
-This can only be a handicap if you do not thoroughly distinguish each skill you need to improve and seek the appropriate training.
-Through guidance and practice, all skills – particularly home cleaning skills – can be learned.
+Then there is the assessment of those skills that will be new for you.
+This can only be a handicap if you do not clarify each skill you need to improve.
+So understand what you need to learn.
+And seek the appropriate training.
+All skills – particularly home cleaning skills – can be learned.

 Make a list of what you know and what you don’t know.
 Then compare this list against a collection of household management job descriptions you are interested in, this will determine which skills you need to improve.

-What Essential Skills Are Required of a Private Household Manager?
+Essential Skills Required Of a Private Household Manager